dive0/c-sharp-unity-independent-study/entries/entry-3.md

 ```

 ## NPC movement
-This is the code to move the object random like npcs in the game.
+This is the code to move the object random like NPCs in the game.
 ```
 ```